 What are my degree options in adult-gerontology?

-You can enter any one of the following programs: adult-gerontology primary care nurse practitioner (NP), adult-gerontology clinical nurse specialist (CNS), or post-graduate certificate in gerontology for either the NP or CNS track.
-The adult-gerontology nurse practitioner (NP) and adult-gerontology clinical nurse specialist programs moved to the Doctor of Nursing Practice (DNP) level as recommended by the American Association of Colleges of Nursing (AACN).
-The post-graduate certificate in gerontological nursing is still available only for persons already credentialed or certificate-eligible as a NP, CNS, or a DNP degree.
+You can enter any one of the following programs: adult-gerontology primary care nurse practitioner (NP) or adult-gerontology clinical nurse specialist (CNS).
+The adult-gerontology NP and adult-gerontology CNS programs moved to the Doctor of Nursing Practice (DNP) level as recommended by the American Association of Colleges of Nursing (AACN).

 Why should I do a combined adult and gerontology program?